rheam97/Portfolio/README.md

 <a name= "URL"></a>
 ## URLs

-* The URL of the deployed application.
+* The URL of the deployed application: https://rheam97.github.io/Portfolio/

 * The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.
+Give the repository a unique name and include a README file that describes the project: https://github.com/rheam97/Portfolio.git

 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.